Nagalakshmi-Pulivarthi/Power-BI/Email Marketing Analysis/Summary_Report/Report.md

 Activity by Marital Status: Married individuals with children are significantly more active compared to unmarried individuals or those without children, showing a higher response rate to email marketing efforts.

-## What we can do a more research with the extra columns/data
+### What’s Next?
-Refine KPI measures for deeper insights into engagement trends.
+Enhancing KPI measures for deeper engagement insights.

+Expanding geographic analysis, if additional location data is available.

-Integrate sentiment analysis to evaluate responses to email campaigns.
+Exploring sentiment analysis for email campaign effectiveness (requires user interaction data).

-Apply predictive analytics to forecast future enrollment trends.
+Applying predictive analytics for enrollment trend forecasting (requires more historical and behavioral data).

+📌 Currently, the dataset does not contain enough information for sentiment analysis, predictive modeling, or advanced geographic trends.
+However, if we introduce additional columns—such as user feedback, email interaction metrics, and extended historical data—we can unlock even richer insights for future analysis.